imdhemy/laravel-in-app-purchases/.github/ISSUE_TEMPLATE/pull_request_template.md

----
-name: Pull Request Template
-about: Submit a new pull request.
-title: ''
-base: 'develop'

----

 **What?**

 A concise description of your enhancement.

 **Why?**

-Mention related issue, either a feature request, or a bug report.
+Mention the related issue, either a feature request or a bug report.

 **How?**

-Describe you solution to the problem.
+Describe your solution to the problem.

 **Does your code follow the PSR-2 standard?** _(Yes|No)_.

 Answer: ...

-**Does psalm tool show no errors?** _(Yes|No)_.
+**Does the psalm tool show no errors?** _(Yes|No)_.

 Answer: ...